omeeomi/omeeomi.github.io/docs/index.md

 - You can click the Check Button to verify if you have completed the assignment.
 If you have, you will advance to the next challenge.
 Otherwise, you will be given a hint about what to do next.
 - We recommend you review Instruqt's own tutorial track for more details

+???

+Here are some basics about Instruqt.
+You might also want to spend 5 minutes reviewing Instruqt's own tutorial track.

 ---
 class: title, smokescreen, shelf
 background-image: url(https://hashicorp.github.io/field-workshops-assets/assets/bkgs/HashiCorp-Title-bkg.jpeg)